waris1hezb/MotionInput-ReactLibrary/docs/USAGE_GUIDE.md

 Customization details for double click effects can be added based on the available props or configuration options in the library.

-By following the examples and adjusting the properties as needed, you can create a tailored experience for your React applications using the Effects Library.
+By following the examples and adjusting the properties as needed, you can create a tailored experience for your React applications using the MotionInput React Library.